 5. From July, you won’t be able to make a claim under the job retention scheme for any greater number of employees than you’ve already made a single claim for.
 This is how, moving forward, the government is going to try and limit increases to the number of people taking advantage of the scheme.

 Arran is a partner in Deloitte’s reward practice, advising companies on all aspects of reward from overall reward strategy, through executive pay, long term incentives and all employee incentive arrangements.
 Arran has a particular focus on working with management teams to implement equity based incentive arrangements, covering design, tax, legal and accounting aspects.
 Arran works with a wide range of companies that include a large number of high growth technology businesses, supporting them from the early phases of the business through investment rounds and to eventual exit, dealing with the challenges that arise as businesses experience rapid growth and change.

-Andrew is the Head of Employment Law for Deloitte Legal.
+Andrew is an Employment Law partner for Deloitte Legal.
 Deloitte Legal combines market leading lawyers, consultants and technology experts to provide clients with new solutions to legal problems.
 Andrew began his legal career at Freshfields Bruckhaus Deringer and served as the Managing Partner of Travers Smith before joining Deloitte Legal.
 Andrew’s UK and international experience spans a wide range of sectors, advising employers on all aspects of employment law and employment relations.
 Andrew is a Solicitor of the Supreme Court of England and Wales and a member of The Law Society.